coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

  Proof handling
 -------------------

-In |Coq|’s proof editing mode all top-level commands documented in Chapter :ref:`vernacularcommands` remain available and the user has access to specialized commands dealing with proof development pragmas documented in this section.
+In Coq’s proof editing mode all top-level commands documented in Chapter :ref:`vernacularcommands` remain available and the user has access to specialized commands dealing with proof development pragmas documented in this section.
 They can also use some other specialized commands called *tactics*.
 They are the very tools allowing the user to deal with logical reasoning.
 They are documented in Chapter :ref:`tactics`.

-|Coq| user interfaces usually have a way of marking whether the user has
-switched to proof editing mode.
+Coq user interfaces usually have a way of marking whether the user has switched to proof editing mode.
 For instance, in coqtop the prompt ``Coq <``   is changed into :n:`@ident <`   where :token:`ident` is the declared name of the theorem currently edited.